Telephone Etiquette Course in Singapore

-- When we encounter rude or angry callers, our first instinct is to stop listening to what they have to say due to their poor attitude.
+- When we face rude or angry callers, our first impulse is to stop listening to what they have to say due to their bad mood.

 - Never Interrupt

-- When a person is interrupted while they are speaking, it can cause them to become irritated or frustrated.
+- When a person is interrupted while they are speaking, it can make them grow even more irritated or frustrated.

 - Identify What You Can Do for Them

-- When a customer is angry or upset, the last thing they want to hear from the company is what can’t be done for them for the issues that they are facing.
+- When a customer is mad or upset, the last thing they want to hear from the organisation is what cannot be done for them for the issues that they are facing.